 Sending money to Vietnam: converting to dong

-If you’re looking to convert dollars, euros, pounds, riyals or another currency into Vietnamese dong, there are two main options to choose from.
-You can make the remittance via your bank, or via dedicated international transfer service.
+If you’re looking to convert the U.S. dollar, the euro, the pound, the riyal, or another currency into Vietnamese dong electronically to transfer, there are two main options to choose from: banks and transfer services.

-Bank: It’s natural to consider your bank as a convenient option when sending money to Vietnam.
+It’s natural to consider your bank a convenient option when sending cash to Vietnam.
 As your funds are already sitting in your account, it’s simply a matter of instructing the bank to make the transfer, with no need to create a third-party account elsewhere.

-Money transfer service: You may find that using a dedicated transfer service is a more affordable way to make an EUR to VND, USD to VND, GBP to VND or any other currency to VND exchange.
-Transfer companies which are based entirely online, such as Remitly, don’t have to pay the high running costs that come with brick-and-mortar premises, which often means they can afford to charge lower fees to their customers.
+You may find that using a dedicated transfer service is a more affordable way to make a EUR to VND, USD to VND, GBP to VND, or any other currency to VND exchange.
+Transfer companies based entirely online, such as Remitly, don’t have to pay the high running costs of brick-and-mortar premises, which often means they can afford to charge lower fees to their customers.

 Using Remitly to send money to Vietnam

-The digital money transfer company Remitly has partnerships with a range of trusted financial institutions in Vietnam.
-This means you can easily transfer dong to your family and friends back home, whenever you need to.
+The digital transfer company Remitly has partnerships with a range of trusted financial institutions in Vietnam.
+This means you can easily transfer dong to your family and friends back home whenever you need to.

-Thanks to Remitly, there are multiple ways your loved one can receive dong.
-The money can be transferred directly to their bank or mobile money account.
-Alternatively, they can go to a designated location to pick up the remittance in cash, or even have the money delivered to their door by courier.
+Thanks to Remitly, your loved one can receive dong in multiple ways.
+You can transfer the money directly to their bank or mobile payment account.
+Alternatively, they can go to a designated location to pick up the remittance in cash or even have the money delivered to their door by courier.

 To know what the exchange rates are right now, click here for US dollars to dong, here for pounds to dong, here for euros to dong, here for Australian dollars to dong, and here for Canadian dollars to dong.

 While sending money to Vietnam is straightforward, doing the reverse can be a more time-consuming process.
-This is because Vietnamese nationals may have to produce documents to verify they are requesting the dong to dollar, dong to pound, dong to euro or similar transfer for an allowable reason – for example, paying for university fees or overseas medical bills, supporting relatives based abroad, or funding work trips and holidays.
+The extra challenges are because Vietnamese people may have to produce documents to verify they are requesting dong to dollar, dong to pound, dong to euro, or similar transfers for an allowable reason.
+For example, they may need proof that they’re paying for university fees or overseas medical bills, supporting relatives abroad, or funding work trips and holidays.

 It’s possible to exchange Vietnamese dong for other currencies while you’re abroad.
 The options you may be able to use include: